TuringLang/JuliaBUGS.jl/README.md

 ```

 where `r[i]` is the number of germinated seeds and `n[i]` is the total number of the seeds on the $i$-th plate.
 Let $p_i$ be the probability of germination on the $i$-th plate.
-Then the model is defined by:
+Then, the model is defined by:

 $$
 \begin{aligned}